How to Build a Successful MVP App: A Step-by-Step Guide for Startup Founders

 Get a good grasp of the market.
 What are the current trends?
 Are there any gaps your MVP could fill?
 And here's a golden rule: don't compete on price.
 There will always be someone cheaper, and that's a tough race to win.

-How is your competitor comunicating with new and actual users
+- How is your competitor communicating with new and actual users.

 If you can't answer these questions or find this information, it might mean you just have an idea, but not a clear path for your app.
 These insights will be the foundation for everything from your marketing to your pricing.